-It's going to be a bitterly cold weekend in Montreal and that could mean frozen pipes if you're not careful.
+Montreal is going through a bitterly cold stretch.
+That could mean frozen pipes if you're not careful.

 CBC Montreal spoke with plumber Benjamin Lessard about ways to keep your pipes warm and your water flowing.